amckinnell/RubyMineTips/Jump-to-Issue-Tracker.md

 ![Add Issue Navigation Link](https://github.com/amckinnell/RubyMineTips/blob/master/images/jump-to-issue-tracker.png)

-If you are successful you should see links of you show the commit history for a file.
+If you are successful you should see links when you show the commit history for a file.